07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 • Superstitions, including violence, death and various emotionally ‘abusive’ dynamics aren’t good (I suggest).

-• We should not therefore blindly assume that all aspects of our ancestor’s culture were good!
+• We should not therefore blindly assume that all aspects of our ancestor’s cultures were good!

-So, why then did our ancestors (in the various cultures mentioned above) decide to embrace the idea of (a) a Creator God who is (b) good (and therefore just) while also (c) loving and humble (so he can be known)?
+It is also worth considering why our various ancestors then decided to embrace the idea of (a) a Creator God over all things who is (b) good (and therefore just) while also being (c) loving and humble (so he can be known)?

-• What if they had good reason to do so – and were wise, rather than the fools we sometimes assume them to be in the way we dismiss or write-off their deliberate decisions?
+• What if our ancestors weren’t just gullible natives of their various lands – and had good reason to do so?
+What if they were wise rather than the fools we sometimes assume them to be when we dismiss or write-off things that they intentionally chose?

 If we look at the history, these new beliefs led to peace replacing war, a culture of giving replacing vengeance and human sacrifice and other tortuous practices, loving replacing our battles for power – and much more – and I’m only talking about my own ancestors thus far.

-For the distinction – the various battles for power across Europe were probably not overly good for my ancestors.
-There both good and bad in our history – and wisdom is needed to discern one thing from another.
+To consider the contrast, the various battles for power across Europe were probably not overly good for my ancestors.
+There is both good and bad in all of our histories – and wisdom is needed to discern one thing from another.

 What then is the way forward?